Eva Forest: Later life

 In 1991, she and her husband founded the independent publishing house Hiru.
 The company specialised in editing political texts that would not otherwise have found a publisher.
 Forest termed these texts "emergency literature".
 In her later life, Forest also engaged in the party politics that emerged from Spain's transition to democracy.
 Running for Herri Batasuna, she was elected to the Senate of Spain for the constituency of Gipuzkoa in 1992.
 She served in this position until 1993.
-In 2005, she joined the Basque party Herritarren Zerrenda, which was later declared unconstitutional by the Spanish Supreme Court.
+In 2005, she joined the Basque party Herritarren Zerrenda, which was later declared unconstitutional and banned by the Spanish Supreme Court.

 She died in May 2007, aged 79, after a long period of illness.
 She was survived by her husband Alfonso and their three children, Juan, Pablo and Eva.

 Literary work

 Forest's writings, focused on political themes, were concerned with the resistance to Spain's dictatorship, the fight for Basque independence and political violence.
 Two of her widely known works (Diario y cartas desde la cárcel, 1975 and Testimonios de lucha y resistencia, 1976) are testimonies to her experience in prison and suffering torture.
-Her book on the murder of Luis Carrero Blanco (Operación Ogro: Cómo y por qué ejecutamos a Carrero Blanco, 1974) sheds light on ETA's motives and tactics in carrying out the crime.
+Her book on the assassination of Luis Carrero Blanco (Operación Ogro: Cómo y por qué ejecutamos a Carrero Blanco, 1974) sheds light on ETA's motives and tactics in carrying out the act.
 Her first attempt at narrative writing, Onintze en el país de la democracia (1985), is a fictional account of political violence under a democratic regime.